lopezrbn/retype/README.md

 Again an example file is supplied which will be needed to modify.

 The changes are:
-1. Rename the file from `db_creation-example.py` to just `db_creation.py`.
-Then, open the file.
-2. Go to line 56 and copy the same values that you used in the `db_connection-example.py` file (now renamed to `db_connection.py`) in the four parameters showed: `"user"`, `"host"`, `"database"` and `"password`.
+1. Create the database using your prefered MySQL client with the query: CREATE DATABASE retype;
-3. Finally, execute the script.
+2. Finally, execute the script.
 Being located in the parent directory of the project:

    ```
    cd retype